Using Sports Psychology to Improve Your Fitness

-If you're trying to master a particular physical feat, such as diving off the high board or perfecting your tennis serve, imagine yourself doing it.
+If you're trying to master a particular physical feat, like diving off the high board or perfecting your tennis serve, imagine yourself doing it.
 Make your image vivid enough that you can see, feel, and hear it.

 Stay in the present

-In the midst of an activity, it's easy to fall into the trap of concentrating on "the uncontrollables," such as the weather, your opponent, your opponent's record, or how you've performed in the past.
+In the middle of an activity, it's easy to fall into the trap of concentrating on things you can’t control.
+These could include the weather, your opponent, your opponent's record, or how you've performed in the past.
 Instead, stay in the present.

-While you're running a marathon, for instance, concentrate on the rhythm of your breathing or your arm swing, not on the length of the race or the other runners.
+While you're running a marathon, for instance, concentrate on the rhythm of your breathing or your arm swing.
+Don’t focus on the length of the race or the other runners.

-Plateauing, or reaching a stagnant level of fitness or performance, is a natural part of training.
-It can dampen your enthusiasm and motivation, however.
+Plateauing, or reaching a level of fitness or performance where you are not moving forward, is a natural part of training.
+But it can reduce your enthusiasm and motivation.

 Talking to other people who have achieved your goal will help you improve your exercise performance when you've reached a plateau.

-To help yourself stay positive, create a daily victory log, which is a record of what you've done right while training or working out.
-Your victory log might read, "I ran five miles today, and at the four-mile mark, I pushed myself when I wanted to stop."
+To help yourself stay positive, create a daily victory log.
+This is a record of what you've done right while training or working out.
+Your victory log might read, "I ran 5 miles today, and at the 4-mile mark, I pushed myself when I wanted to stop."